Artificial SA-I and RA-I Afferents for Tactile Sensing of Ridges and Gratings: Introduction

-Specifically, the shallow layers of skin on the fingertip are structured to sense touch via the deformation of its surface.
-These upper layers comprise an outer {\em epidermis} over an inner {\em papillar dermis}, which interdigitate in a mesh of dermal {\em papillae} and epidermal {\em intermediate ridges} (Figure~\ref{bioT}D).
-This 3D structure transmits shear and normal deformation of the skin surface into the displacement of two shallow populations of slowly adapting (SA-I) and rapidly adapting (RA-I) sensory mechanoreceptors near the dermal-epidermal interface.
-Thus, the dermal papillae and intermediate ridges may act as a mechanical amplifier~\cite{cauna} of skin deformation into slow (sustained contact) and fast (changing contact) mechanoreceptor activity.

-The TacTip design is based on the shallow layers of glabrous skin~\cite{chorley1,ward-cherrier_tactip_2018}.
-It has an outer biomimetic epidermis made from a rubber-like material over a soft inner biomimetic dermis made from an elastomer gel (Figure~\ref{bioT}E).
+Human glabrous skin has an intricate morphology of layers, microstructures and sensory receptors that underlie its many functions, from protecting the body to sensing surface contact~\cite{klatzky_touch_2003,abraira,zimmerman_gentle_2014}.
+The TacTip design seeks to mimic the shallow dermal and epidermal outer layers of human skin~\cite{chorley1,ward-cherrier_tactip_2018}.
+It has an outer biomimetic epidermis made from a rubber-like material over a soft inner biomimetic dermis made from elastomer gel (Figure~\ref{bioT}).
 These two materials interdigitate in a mesh of biomimetic intermediate ridges and dermal papillae, comprising stiff inner nodular pins that extend under the biomimetic epidermis into the soft gel.
-This structure amplifies surface deformation of the skin into lateral movement of visible markers on the pin tips.
-Markers are imaged optically by a USB camera and thus raw tactile data is available as images of the shear-strain profile within the gel.
+This structure mechanically amplifies the surface deformation of skin into a lateral movement of markers on the pin tips, analogous to a hypothesised function of the dermal papillae in human skin.
+Markers are tracked optically, with raw tactile data of marker displacements directly showing the shear-strain field within the biomimetic dermal-epidermal interface.

-We propose two novel feature sets derived from the tactile images to mimic SA-I and RA-I afferents in humans.
-Natural SA-I firing rates are modelled by the marker displacements from their at-rest position and natural RA-I firing rates are modelled by the marker speeds.
-The basic rationale behind these models is that marker displacement is sustained with a static stimulus and marker velocity is non-zero only when the stimulus changes, \textit{e.g.} presented or removed.
-Markers are arranged in a 19$\times$19 square array ($\sim$500\,mm\textsuperscript{2}).
-Thus there are 361 artificial SA-I and RA-I afferents, with a density of $\sim$70\,cm\textsuperscript{-2} ($\sim$1.2\,mm separation) which is approximately half the innervation density of type-I afferents in the human fingertip \cite{johansson2,johansson3}.
+We introduce two novel feature sets derived from tracking the markers in the video output of the TacTip optical tactile sensor, which are intended to mimic the slowly-adapting SA-I and rapidly-adapting RA-I afferents of human touch.
+Natural SA-I firing rates are modelled by the absolute marker displacements from their at-rest positions and natural RA-I firing rates are modelled by the marker speeds.
+The rationale behind these models is that marker displacement is sustained with a static stimulus and marker velocity is non-zero only when the stimulus changes.
+The markers form a 22$\times$22\,mm$^2$ square array comprising 361 artificial SA-I and RA-I afferents with a density of $\sim$70\,cm\textsuperscript{-2}, about half the innervation density of type-I afferents in the human fingertip \cite{johansson2,johansson3}.